openpnp/openpnp/ReferencePushPullFeeder.md

 #### Driver G-code for the new Peeler Axis

-Do not forget to use [[Issues and Solutions]] to generate new G-code fragments for your drivers, i.e. to include the new axis.
+Do not forget to use [[Issues and Solutions]] to generate new G-code fragments and regular expressions for your drivers, i.e. to include the new axis in them.
 Be sure to press **Find Issues & Solutions** freshly, after having defined and assigned the new axis in the **Machine Setup**.

 #### Configure Coordinated Peeling
 On the `ReferencePushPullFeeder` use the new **Rotation** column to configure the peeling coordinates.